jw-gitgo/CloudDeveloper_Capstone/OLD_README.md

-# Serverless TODO
+# Serverless TRIP

-To implement this project you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all the `TODO:` comments in the code to find the placeholders that you need to implement.
+To implement this project you need to implement a simple TRIP application using AWS Lambda and Serverless framework.
+Search for all the `TRIP:` comments in the code to find the placeholders that you need to implement.

 # Functionality of the application

-This appliation will allow to create/remove/update/get TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This appliation will allow to create/remove/update/get TRIP items.
+Each TRIP item can optionally have an attachment image.
+Each user only has access to TRIP items that he/she has created.

 # Functions to be implemented

 To implement this project you need to implement the following functions and configure them in the `serverless.yml` file:

 * `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.
-* `GetTodos` - should return all TODOs for a current user.
+* `GetTrips` - should return all TRIPs for a current user.
-* `CreateTodo` - should create a new TODO for a current user.
-A shape of data send by a client application to this function can be found in the `CreateTodoRequest.ts` file
+* `CreateTrip` - should create a new TRIP for a current user.
+A shape of data send by a client application to this function can be found in the `CreateTripRequest.ts` file
-* `UpdateTodo` - should update a TODO item created by a current user.
-A shape of data send by a client application to this function can be found in the `UpdateTodoRequest.ts` file
+* `UpdateTrip` - should update a TRIP item created by a current user.
+A shape of data send by a client application to this function can be found in the `UpdateTripRequest.ts` file
-* `DeleteTodo` - should delete a TODO item created by a current user.
-Expects an id of a TODO item to remove.
+* `DeleteTrip` - should delete a TRIP item created by a current user.
+Expects an id of a TRIP item to remove.
-* `GenerateUploadUrl` - returns a presigned url that can be used to upload an attachment file for a TODO item.
+* `GenerateUploadUrl` - returns a presigned url that can be used to upload an attachment file for a TRIP item.

 All functions are already connected to appropriate events from API gateway